 Subscribing to the LinkedIn Sales Navigator increases sales effectiveness because it provides LinkedIn members with an increased ability to find and engage in discussions that are relevant to them.

-Other benefits of sales navigator are that it provides marketers with the ability to create a more personalized marketing experience by enabling them to target specific LinkedIn members based on their interests and location.
+Other benefits of a sales navigator are that it provides marketers with the ability to create a more personalized marketing experience by enabling them to target specific LinkedIn members based on their interests and location.

-Additionally, LinkedIn sales navigator makes it possible for marketers to identify potential leads from social media sites like Twitter where they can then send messages or invite them onto LinkedIn (to find out if there is any interest).
+Additionally, the LinkedIn sales navigator makes it possible for marketers to identify potential leads from social media sites like Twitter where they can then send messages or invite them onto LinkedIn (to find out if there is any interest).
 This feature also helps save companies money because LinkedIn automatically identifies people who are following brands but don't have accounts themselves.
 These individuals would be ideal prospects for many companies.

 The Linkedin Social Selling Index is a great place to start when you want to learn more about how LinkedIn can be used for your own sales efforts.
 If you’re not using it already, this index should help convince you that there are plenty of opportunities for businesses on the world’s largest professional social network.
 You may find some helpful tips in our other blogs or if you have any questions, feel free to schedule an appointment with one of our experts by filling out the form at the bottom of this page!